abrichr/dicom-pipeline/README.md

 If additional scale were required, I would distribute the child processes on multiple machines.
 The parent process would yield locators to the child jobs, which would in turn yield the data directly to the caller.

-4) If this pipeline were parallelized, I would add additional logic to ensure that each dicom/contour pair is only ever read by a single child process.
+4) If this pipeline were parallelized, I would add additional logic to ensure that each dicom/contour pair is only ever read by a single child process, and to prevent the pipeline from running out of memory and/or loading too much data into memory than is required at a time.

-Part 2: Model training pipeline
+## Part 2: Model training pipeline

 1) Loading batches asynchronously is done via an object of class BatchFeeder, which loads batches in a separate process.
-Upon instantiation, the BatchFeeder pre-emptively loads a batch.
-Then, once the next batch is requested, it loads the following batch before returning the current one.
-This way, a batch is returned as soon as possible afterit is requested, but without wasting memory by loading more than one at a time.
+Upon instantiation, the BatchFeeder pre-emptively loads the first batch.
+Then, once a batch is requested, it loads the next batch before returning the one that was previously loaded.
+This way a batch is returned as soon as possible after it is requested, but without wasting memory by loading more than one at a time.

 I also considered loading batches asynchronously via a multiprocessing.Pool.
 However, Pool map functions consume their entire iterable as soon as possible, thereby wasting memory.